 The first time for everything is always the most exciting one, right?
 However, choosing a perfect vehicle for your road trip around Australia for the first time can be little overwhelming.
 RVs?
 Motorhomes?
 Campervans?
 Trailers?
 What do these names mean?
 Which one is better?

-We spent three months deciding, comparing and researching on this topic in order to choose the best vehicle for our road trip around Australia.
+We spent three months deciding, comparing and researching how to travel around Australia in order to choose the best vehicle for our road trip around Australia.
 Just for you now, we gathered all information together so you can save time and plan your road trip instead.

 What is what?